-- TCEQ updated the Transporting Sludge Wastes in Texas guidance document that requires notification to the proper authorities if a sludge operation is occurring in a Texas county with bacteria-impaired water bodies. - 4 large MS4s in the TMDL area utilize manifest trip tickets to track liquid waste from origin to disposal. - The City of Dallas Liquid Waste Program implemented a reciprocal inspection program with surrounding cities, such as Fort Worth and Grand Prairie, for liquid waste transporters. - Liquid waste hauler program municipal permits and checklists from the TMDL area entities are available in the BMP Library. - The WATER group provides educational material for grease transporters, available at www.ceasethegreasentx.com
+- TCEQ updated the Transporting Sludge Wastes in Texas guidance document that requires notification to the proper authorities if a sludge operation is occurring in a Texas county with bacteria-impaired water bodies. - 4 large MS4s in the TMDL area utilize manifest trip tickets to track liquid waste from origin to disposal. - Liquid waste hauler program municipal permits and checklists from the TMDL area entities are available in the BMP Library.

+• The WATER group provides educational material for grease transporters, available at www.defendyourdrainsnorthtexas.com.